galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 {: .question}

-## Filtering data based ont  the age of records
+## Filtering data based on the age of records

 > <hands-on-title>Filter data on ageOfRecord GBIF attribute</hands-on-title>
 >